shoetten/bedrock-gulp/README.md

 This repo combines the wordpress boilerplate [Bedrock](https://github.com/roots/bedrock), with the gulp integrations from [wordpress-gulp-starter-kit](https://github.com/synapticism/wordpress-gulp-starter-kit).

-I use this as a starting point for my wordpress projects.
+I use this and [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) as a starting point for my wordpress projects.

 ## How to use